• Skip to main content

 Notes:

-7) I’ve started a Clubhouse club named Narrators Roadmap and invite you to join!
+8) I’ve started a Clubhouse House named Narrators Roadmap and invite you to join!
 You don’t need to be a member of the NarratorsRoadmap.com site.
-This room is open to everyone!
-Beginning in January 2023, I’ll start the Pit Stop room — your fortnightly mid-week rest area to refuel your drive!
-I’ll talk with audiobook narrators who have at least 1 other profession.
+This House is open to everyone!
+Every other Wednesday, I host the Pit Stop room — your fortnightly mid-week rest area to refuel your drive!
+I talk with audiobook narrators who have at least 1 other profession.
 They’ll inspire us to use all of our talents and gifts!
+You can hear previous shows and/or read their transcripts on the Pit Stop page.

 SHARE VIA: